 Go for recipes and cooking techniques that need cheaper ingredients

-The internet is awash with budget and healthy options, from household names like Jamie Oliver to Thrifty Lesley, who offers advice on eating on just £1 per person per day.
-These are excellent resources on finding tasty recipes that will be cheap, but also get you more clued up on how to save money consistently with your food.
+The internet is awash with cheap and healthy options, from household names like Jamie Oliver to Thrifty Lesley, who offers advice on eating on just £1 per person per day.
+These are excellent resources on finding tasty recipes on a budget, but also get you more clued up on how to save money consistently with your food.

 Using these as well as social media sites such as Pinterest and Instagram for cheap, budget food inspiration will open you up to thrifty secrets.
 You could reappraise previously scorned ingredients such as powdered mashed potatoes, tinned salmon and corned beef, or discover exotic dirt-cheap ingredients like fenugreek.

 Better yet, create your own food.
 Fruit, vegetables and herbs are all things you can grow in your garden, which will have more nutritional value than anything you buy in the shops.
 Some may be difficult to pull off, but there’s an abundance of easy options even beginners can try.

 Eat anything with a pulse

 Pulses are one of the best all-round foods on the market, described by the NHS “as a cheap, low-fat source of protein, fibre, vitamins and minerals, (that) count towards your recommended 5 daily portions of fruit and vegetables.”

 As such they’re a great inexpensive way to make meals, either as a replacement for meat or as an accompaniment to lower the amount needed for each dish.
 Lentils can replace mince in chilli or lasagne whilst quinoa can be the main ingredient in curries.

 And finally, it may seem obvious but if you feel you are overeating, reducing the amount you consume will reduce costs and enable you to be healthier, providing you don’t scrimp on your essential nutrients.